jnshsrs/corona/README.md

 #> # … with 30 more rows
 ```

-# Plot the growth curve
+# Plot the growth curve of infected cases

 ``` r